Spending Thanksgiving in New Orleans? 10 Tips to Travel Safely

-Whether you’re spending Thanksgiving in New Orleans or the rest of the country, you should check for any COVID-19 travel restrictions if you plan to travel out of state.
-You should also have a good idea of which route you’re taking before you leave.
+Whether you’re spending Thanksgiving in New Orleans or some other location outside of Louisiana, you should have a good idea of which route you’re taking before you leave.

 Additionally, you may want to plan for alternate routes in case traffic is backed up on major roadways.
 Most smartphones come with GPS systems that can monitor your route for accidents traffic hazards and can reroute you as necessary.
 If you’ll be driving through areas with poor cell service, consider bringing a physical map as a backup.